APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel            March 2018

-   Note that the <key-tag> is specified in the DNS label as unsigned decimal integer (as described in [RFC4034], section 5.3), but zero- padded to five digits (i.e: 42 would be represented as 00042).
+   padded to five digits (for example, a Key Tag 42 would be represented in the label as 00042).

-   These labels trigger special processing in the resolver as specified bellow.
-The labels containing "is-ta" and "not-ta" are used to answer questions "Is (or is not, respectivaly) this the key tag a trust anchor which the validating DNS resolver is currently trusting?"
-Processing of both labels has the very same preconditions for both labels and differs only in last step.
+   These labels trigger special processing in the resolver when responses from authoritative servers are received.
+Labels containing "kskroll-sentinel-is-ta-<key-tag>" is used to answer the question "Is this the Key Tag a trust anchor which the validating DNS resolver is currently trusting?"
+Labels containing "kskroll-sentinel-not-ta-

-   The use of the positive question and its inverse allows for queries to detect whether resolvers support this sentinel mechanism.
+   <key-tag>" is used to answer the question "Is this the Key Tag *not*
+   a trust anchor which the validating DNS resolver is currently trusting?"

 3.1.
 Preconditions

    All of the following conditions must be met to trigger special processing inside resolver code:

-   a.
-DNS response for particular query is DNSSEC validated and result
-       of validation is SECURE.
+   o  The DNS response is DNSSEC validated and result of validation is
+      "Secure"

-   b.
-QTYPE is A or AAAA (Query Type value 1 or 28)
+   o  The QTYPE is either A or AAAA (Query Type value 1 or 28)

-   c.
-The OPCODE is QUERY
+   o  The OPCODE is QUERY

-   d.
-The leftmost label of the QNAME is either "kskroll-sentinel-is-
+   o  The leftmost label of the QNAME is either "kskroll-sentinel-is-ta-
-       ta-<tag-index>" or "kskroll-sentinel-not-ta-<tag-index>"
+      <key-tag>" or "kskroll-sentinel-not-ta-<key-tag>"

-   If all preconditions are not met, the resolver MUST NOT alter the DNS response.
+   If any one of the preconditions is not met, the resolver MUST NOT alter the DNS response based on the mechanism in this document.

 3.2.
 Special processing

-   Responses which fullfill all preconditions in section 3.1 are subject of special processing, depending on leftmost label of the QNAME.
+   Responses which fullfill all of the preconditions in Section 3.1 require special processing, depending on leftmost label in the QNAME.

-   First, the resolver determines if the numerical value of <key-tag> is equal to any of the key tags of an active Root Zone Key Signing Key which is currently trusted by the local resolver and is stored in its store of trusted keys.
+   First, the resolver determines if the numerical value of <key-tag> is equal to any of the Key Tags of an active root zone KSK which is currently trusted by the local resolver and is stored in its store of trusted keys.
 An active key is one which could currently be used for validation (that is, a key that is not in either the AddPend or Revoked state as described in [RFC5011]).

-   As second step, the resolver alters response depending on meaning of the label and presence of key with given keytag among trusted keys.
+   Second, the resolver alters the response being sent to the original query based on both the left-most label and the presence of a key with given Key Tag in the trust anchor store.
 Two labels and two possible states of the keytag generate four possible combinations summarized in the table: